For many people, financial struggles don’t come from not making enough money. They come from spending too much of it in the wrong places.

 A major reason people overspend?
 Trying to impress others.

-They buy luxury cars, designer clothes, and expensive gadgets—not because they truly love them, but because they want to appear successful.
+They buy luxury cars, designer clothes, and expensive gadgets.
+Not because they truly love them, but because they want to appear successful.

 How to Escape the "Status Spending" Trap